chaoss/wg-evolution/metrics/Issues_Active.md

 For example, in GitHub Issues, a comment, a new tag, or the action of closing an issue, is considered as a sign of activity.

-### Parameters

-Mandatory:

-* Period of time.
-Start and finish date of the period.
-Default: forever.
-    Period during which issues are considered.<br>

-* Criteria for source code.
-Algorithm.
-Default: all issues are related to source code.
-    If we are focused on source code, we need a criteria for deciding whether an issues is related to the source code or not.

-### Aggregators

-* Count.
-Total number of active issues during the period.

-### Specific description: GitHub
-In the case of GitHub, active issues are defined as "issues which get a comment, a change in tags, a change in assigned person, or are closed".

-#### GitHub parameters
-None.

-### Specific description: GitLab
-In the case of GitLab, active issues are defined as "issues which get a comment, a change in tags, a change in assigned person, or are closed".

-#### GitLab parameters
-None.

-### Specific description: Jira
-In the case of Jira, active issues are defined as "issues which get a comment, a change in state, a change in assigned person, or are closed".

-#### Jira parameters
-None.

-### Specific description: Bugzilla
-In the case of Bugzilla, active issues are defined as "bug reports which get a comment, a change in state, a change in assigned person, or are closed".

-#### Bugzilla parameters
-None.

 ## Objectives

 * Volume of active issues in a project.
     Active issues are a proxy for the activity in a project.
     By counting active issues related to code in the set of repositories corresponding